SetProtocol/STIPS/STIPS/STIP-007.md

     - Yes.
 No good reason to change it and gas fees are much lower on L2 so incentive can be way lower
 - [ ] What functions are needed to derive the state from Perp?
     - getTotalAbsPositionValue, getImRatio, getMmRatio, accountValue
+- [ ] Do we need to take into account max borrow if max leverage is 10x?
+    - No, we can remove this logic that was previously in ALM and CLM
+    - getTotalAbsPositionValue, getImRatio, getMmRatio, accountValue
 - [ ] Can this be generalized to use FST and PERP?
+    - No
 - [ ] Can we make an assumption that spot and perp prices are going to be very close?

 ## Feasibility Analysis